 As it turns out, our breath does more than just keep us alive.
 It also seems to be an unexpected key to understanding how our memory works.
-A sort of hidden conductor, capable of influencing the "neuronal symphony" that makes up our memories.
+A kind of hidden orchestra conductor, capable of influencing the "neuronal symphony" that makes up our memories.

 The Rhythm that creates the synapses